Sashadhar Mukherjee: Family

 Mukherjee was born on 29 September 1909 in Jhansi into an educated, middle-class Bengali Hindu family, the second of four brothers.
 His father, Haripada Mukherjee, who belonged to minor gentry, had received an English education and was in government service.
 The family, at that time, had nothing to do with the entertainment business or any other trade; however, not only Sashadhar but also two of his three brothers were to make a name for themselves in the film industry.
 Mukherjee's younger brothers were film director Subodh Mukherjee and film producer Prabodh Mukherjee.
-His elder brother was Ravindramohan Mukherjee, who had little contact with the film industry, but whose granddaughter is the successful actress Rani Mukerji.
+His elder brother was Ravindramohan Mukherjee, who had little contact with the film industry, but whose granddaughter is the actress Rani Mukerji.

-Mukherjee was married when he was a teenager to Sati Devi Mukherjee, a teenager of his own Bengali Hindu community and similar family background, in a match arranged by their parents in the usual Indian way.
-Sati Devi's father was also in government service, and that family was also settled in the Hindi-speaking provinces; comsequently, both families spoke Hindi with native-level fluency.
+Mukherjee was married when he was a teenager to Sati Devi Mukherjee, a teenager of his own Bengali Hindu community and similar family background, in a match arranged by their parents.
+Sati Devi's father was employed in government service, and her family also lived in a Hindi-speaking area; consequently, both families spoke Hindi with native-level fluency.
 This proved important because due to Mukherjee's influence, all three of Sati Devi's brothers were to become actors and big names in the Hindi film industry.
-Her brothers were the venerable actor Ashok Kumar, Anoop Kumar and Kishore Kumar, who was an actor, but more famously a playback singer.
-Sashadhar Mukherjee was instrumental in helping his own brothers and his wife's brothers to establish themselves in the film industry and this is his important and enduring contribution to Indian films.
+Her brothers were Ashok Kumar, Anoop Kumar and Kishore Kumar, the latter being an actor, but more famously a playback singer.
+Sashadhar Mukherjee was instrumental in helping his own brothers and his wife's brothers to establish themselves in the film industry.

 Sashadhar and Sati Devi had six children, five sons and one daughter, namely Rono Mukherjee, Joy Mukherjee, Deb Mukherjee, Shomu Mukherjee, Shibani Mukherjee and Shubir Mukherjee.
 All of their sons were active in the film industry, including the superstar Joy, and some of their grandchildren are likewise involved.
 Deb's son is film director Ayan Mukherjee, who directed Yeh Jawani Hai Deewani (2013).
-Shomu married the actress Tanuja (daughter of Shobhana Samarth and sister of Nutan) and became the father of two daughters, Kajol and Tanisha, and these grand-daughters of Sashadhar have also become actresses.
+Shomu married the actress Tanuja (daughter of Shobhana Samarth and sister of Nutan) and became the father of two daughters, Kajol and Tanisha.
+Both these girls have also become actresses, Kajol becoming one of the most popular actresses in Hindi cinema.